My 6 Priorities

 According to TfL, “London’s buses remain the most relied upon form of transport in the capital.
 368 million Hopper journeys have been made since its launch - with more than 450,000 ‘Hops’ now being made each day”.

-Fare increases on the Tube and Train transport network mean the Hopper fare scheme is the most economical way for residents to travel around West Central and beyond.
+Fare increases on the Tube and Train transport network mean the Hopper fare scheme is the most economical way for residents to travel around London.